Steplab: Privacy Policy

 • You have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.

 • Withdraw consent at any time.
 This will not affect the lawfulness of any processing carried out before you withdraw your consent.
-If you withdraw your consent, we will not be able to provide certain the Services to you.
+If you withdraw your consent, we will not be able to provide certain Services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 No fee usually required